gengwg/k8s/README.md

 Per-deployment settings override the global namespace settings.

+### CRD

+CRD — Custom Resource Definition — defines a Custom Resource which is not available in the default Kubernetes implementation.

+The CRD alone doesn’t do anything, a controller/operator needs to be implemented to create and manage the resources for the CRD

+Each API group-version contains one or more kubernetes API types, which is called as a ‘Kind’.

+A Kind consists of Metadata + Spec + Status + List.
+Typically the spec contains the desired state and the status contains the observed state.

 ### Network

 Kubernetes requires that each container in a cluster has a unique, routable IP.
 Kubernetes doesn’t assign IPs itself, leaving the task to third-party solutions.